 Learning that your family member has passed away in an accident or incident can be devastating.
 However, when you are struggling to deal with the loss of your loved one, discovering that their death was preventable could quickly turn your grief into rage.

-When you are ready to demand justice, contact an aggressive Collierville wrongful death lawyer at Gatti, Keltner, Bienvenu & Montesi, PLC for help.
+When you are ready to demand justice, contact an aggressive Collierville personal injury lawyer at Gatti, Keltner, Bienvenu & Montesi, PLC for help.
 Schedule your free consultation today to learn more about who could be liable for your relative’s passing.

 When Is a Death Considered Wrongful?

 According to Tenn.
 Code §20-5-106, a wrongful death claim can occur anytime someone else is responsible for causing the death of another.
 It does not matter whether the viable party intentionally killed or negligently caused the injuries of another party.
 If it wasn’t for the defendant’s actions, the deceased may still be alive.

 Under Tennessee law, a wrongful death lawsuit is similar to a personal injury claim in that the decedent’s surviving family members or other parties may pursue a personal injury lawsuit on behalf of the deceased.

 Start With a Free, No-Obligation ConsultationFree Case Review

 Common Types of Accidents and Events Causing Wrongful Deaths in Collierville

 Wrongful death can occur in a multitude of ways.
 However, in Collierville, there are some types of incidents and events that are known for causing fatal injuries more often than others.
 Some of these accidents include: